zigbeefordomoticz/Domoticz-Zigbee/readme.md

 7. Restart Domoticz.

-## Plugin first time on release 6 (stable6)
+## Plugin first time on release 6 (stable6 or beta6)

-This is the case where you have move from the stable5 branch to stable6.
+This is the case where you have move from the stable5 branch to stable6/beta6.

 1. Make sure the pre-requisites steps (here above) have been executed